gruberpatrick/smart_diy/README.md

 **Project still in early development.** Basic implementations working but will be extended in future versions.

 This project aims to provide a simple platform to create smart home systems based on NodeJS and the WebSocket standard.
+Client nodes will enable modules (extend system over time) and add functionality to the system.
 Remotes can easily be integrated, as long as they comply with the defined protocol.

 ## The protocol